carbon-language/carbon-lang/proposals/p0157_decision.md

     abstraction penalty is reliably removed in common cases, but this seems sufficiently feasible to be worth attempting.
--   Evolution: software evolution is supported by allowing user-defined pattern matching to specify (via the presence/absence of operator default) whether the set of patterns is intended to be extended in the future.
+-   Evolution: software evolution is supported by allowing user-defined pattern the set of patterns is intended to be extended in the future. matching to specify (by way of the presence/absence of operator default) whether the set of patterns is intended to be extended in the future.
 -   Ergonomics: custom pattern matching for user-defined types promotes language consistency and removes boilerplate